gamerlogan819/meower-utilities/README.md

 # meower-utilities
 A WIP turbowarp extension that interacts with the website app.meower.org.
-Made for people who dont know hpw to code, by someone who doesnt know how to code.
+Made for people who dont know how to code, by someone who doesnt know how to code.